Sleep disorders affect up to 70 million Americans. Among them, the most common is insomnia, or an inability to sleep through the night.

 Most healthy adults have no problems taking CBD products which are usually sold over the counter.
 They’re considered generally safe for regular consumption and aren’t habit-forming like many common sleep aids.

-As of this moment, there hasn’t been a fatal overdose.
+As of this moment, there hasn’t been a fatal overdose in the history of man that we know of.
 That being said, it doesn’t hurt to reach out to your medical professional.